Urdu in the United Kingdom: Television

-BBC Urdu Service, part of the BBC News network, is based in London and covers relevant news in the Urdu language, typically aimed towards middle-class Urdu speakers.
+BBC Urdu, part of the BBC News network, is based in London and covers relevant news in the Urdu language, typically aimed towards middle-class Urdu speakers.
 It serves as a bridge for the Pakistani diaspora and certain parts of the Indian diaspora in the UK.
 In 2024, the Easter Sunday service at the Canterbury Cathedral, which was broadcast by the BBC included a segment in which the Lord's Prayer was led in Urdu, along with subtitles in English.

-Other renowned Urdu television stations, usually based in Pakistan, such as PTV and ARY Digital are also typically broadcast on the Sky platform, while some Pakistani Urdu dramas are also broadcast on Indian channels like Zee Entertainment.
+Other renowned Urdu television stations, usually based in Pakistan, such as PTV and ARY Digital UK are also typically broadcast on the Sky UK platform, while some Pakistani Urdu dramas are also broadcast on Indian channels like Zee Entertainment.

 Radio

-The BBC Urdu service began its radio service back in 1940, when it was known as 'BBC Hindustani', launched to mitigate wartime misinformation.
+BBC Urdu began its radio service back in 1940, when it was known as 'BBC Hindustani', launched to mitigate wartime misinformation.
 Following the Partition of India, it was renamed to 'BBC Urdu', and continued until 2022 after which it was discontinued.
 Many other radio stations in Urdu are broadcast throughout the UK.
 A rugby match featuring the Huddersfield Giants was broadcast on a local station with Urdu commentary.